kastle-lab/kastle-drawbridge/knowledge-graphs/03-modeling-technologies/protege.md

 ### Data Properties

 A data property links an individual to a data value (like strings or numbers) and can be defined by navigating to the `Data properties` tab (`Entities` -> `Data properties`), selecting one of the already existing data properties, and clicking the `Add sub property` button in the `Data property hierarchy` box.
 Note that every data property is a subproperty of `owl:topDataProperty`, which is automatically provided by Protégé whenever a new ontology is created.
-In addition, rather than adding an data property as a subproperty of another data property, one can be added at the same level as another object property by selecting it and clicking the `Add sibling property` button instead.
-If a mistake is made, an object property can be deleted by selecting it and clicking the `Delete selected properties` button.
+In addition, rather than adding a data property as a subproperty of another data property, one can be added at the same level as another data property by selecting it and clicking the `Add sibling property` button instead.
+If a mistake is made, a data property can be deleted by selecting it and clicking the `Delete selected properties` button.
 In the end, a hierarchy like the one shown below should exist:

 ![Data Properties](../../pngs/protege-dataproperties.png)